 Rees Howells was a man who knew the power of prayer, and knew that they could affect what went on in the battlefield in Germany from his own “War Room” in the United Kingdom.

 In one incident, the Germans were advancing rapidly and the intercessors prayed that they would be stopped in their tracks and not be able to proceed any further.
 That night a lot of rain fell, producing mud, which rendered the German tanks literally stuck in the mud, and stopped right in their tracks.
 The stories of how their prayers really influenced battle situations over those terrible years are breathtaking.

 How seriously do we take the power of prayer?
 Notice that the main motivation of Howells and his fellow intercessors was that the Gospel should be free to spread unhindered.
 This is the bottom line.

-We may not have all the intelligence or information to truly know what to do in this awful situation where Syrian civil war has met with ISIS, but God does.
+We may not have all the intelligence or information to truly know what to do in this awful situation, but God does.
 And he bends down to hear our prayers.
 Are we willing to step up to pray more earnestly for God’s purposes in the Middle East?

 Radical, Yeshua-style love